rehearsal-js/rehearsal-js/README.md

   srcPath              path to a directory or file (default: "")

 Options:
   --graph                   fixing all file(s) within the graph, which might include files
-                       outside of the current directory --ignore [globs...]  comma-delimited list of globs to ignore eg. '--ignore tests/**/*,types/**/*' (default: []) -d, --dryRun         do nothing; only show what would happen (default: false) -h, --help           display help for command' --skipDepsCheck      skips check for packages, useful if a codebase has a novel setup in which the required packages are not managed by a codebase's package.json --skipEsLintCheck    skips check for eslint configs, useful if a codebase has have a novel setup in which the required packages are not managed by a codebase's package.json
+                            outside of the current directory --ignore [globs...]       comma-delimited list of globs to ignore eg. '--ignore tests/**/*,types/**/*' (default: []) -d, --dryRun              do nothing; only show what would happen (default: false) -h, --help                display help for command' --skipChecks [checks...]  skips check for packages, useful if a codebase has a novel setup in which the redquired eslint and dependency checks are unnecessary, eg. '--skipTests eslint,deps' (default: [])
 ```

 This command performs a file rename (e.g. `.ts`, `.tsx`, `.gts`, `.mjs`) and git move against the targeted files in your project and will leverage the migration graph.
 Once this command has finished running, commit the changes and continue to the `fix` command.